 Dietrich L. Snell is a partner in the Litigation Department and co-chair of the White Collar Defense & Investigations Group.
-As businesses globally are impacted by the Coronavirus (COVID-19) pandemic, Dieter is a member of the firm’s Coronavirus Response Team helping clients respond and solve issues across myriad fronts.
 Dieter has extensive experience in law enforcement-related matters spanning a wide range of disciplines.
-He has both federal and state level prosecutorial and investigative experience, having served as an Assistant U.S. Attorney; New York Deputy Attorney General; and Senior Counsel to the National Commission on Terrorist Attacks Upon the United States (the 9/11 Commission).
+He has both federal and state level prosecutorial and investigative experience, having served for nearly two decades as an Assistant U.S. Attorney; as New York Deputy Attorney General; and as Senior Counsel to the National Commission on Terrorist Attacks Upon the United States (the 9/11 Commission).

 Dieter’s clients include corporations and senior executives involved in civil and criminal investigations and prosecutions performed by federal and state law enforcement and regulatory authorities, in such diverse areas as